jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-23.md

 consideration buy out provisions, Government performance undertakings and possible bilateral renegotiations to minimize the liabilities of NAPOCOR and the National Government.
-(b) Consistent with Section 75 of the Act, with respect to IPP-related contracts, nothing in these Rules shall be construed as:
+(b) Consistent with Section 75 , with respect to IPP-related contracts, nothing in these Rules shall be construed as:
 (c)
 (i) an implied waiver of any right, action or claim, against any